jeremycherfas/user/pages/03.blog/monthly-report-2020-10/item.md

 ### Exist.io

-Weight a little sown, steps up.
+Weight a little down, steps up.
 Not sure how valuable this is any more.

 ### Activities